 Proposal SubmissionWe invite users and collabrators to discuss their proposals with the beamline local contacts well in advance before the submission deadline.
 This is crucial for a careful assesment of the experiment feasibility and may lead to improvements in the proposed experimental plan.
 In a restricted number of cases, when doubts arise about the suitability of your samples or the planned measurements are too close to the microscope resolution limit, it may be possible for you to arrange a test.
 Our website provides a wealth of informaiton on experiment feasibilty and proposal submission.
 For more info, please vist the user info section. |

-Call for proposalsThe deadline for proposal submission for beamtime allocation from January 1st to June 30th, 2013 will be September 17th, 2012 at 4:30 pm (MET). |
+Call for proposalsThe deadline for proposal submission for beamtime allocation from January 1st to June 30th, 2020 will be September 16th, 2019. |

 |